This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 The revised policy is effective November 1, 2021.

-Below is the version in place and effective prior to November 1, 2021:
+Policy in place and effective prior to November 1, 2021:

-Below is a comparison document of the revised and prior version.
+Comparison document of the revised and prior version.

 Temporary Employment Agency (TEA) transition